noahehall/multicloud/providers/aws/services/Storage/ebs.md

   - Create a separate AWS account for backups.
     - To copy EBS snapshots to a different account, you share the snapshots with that account by modifying the permissions.
   - protect backups from being renamed or encrypted by unauthorized users
+- controlling costs:
+  - Delete inactive or unattached EBS volumes when appropriate.
+  - Avoid provisioning EBS volumes larger than required.
+  - Avoid over-sizing provisioned performance options.
+  - Use newer volume types when appropriate.
+  - Use lower-cost volume types when appropriate.
+  - opportunities with EBS Snapshots
+    - Design your DLM policies to keep only the snapshots that you need to keep.
+    - Use EBS Snapshots Archive to create archival snapshots.
+    - Use AWS Backup to create backup copies of your data to maintain archival data copies rather than keeping additional snapshots.
+- volume types support provisioning IOPS performance separately from the volume size
+  - io1, io2, and gp3
+- to calculate minimum volume size to support a sustained IOPS target for General Purpose and Provisioned IOPS volumes
+  - Required minimum sustained IOPS
+  - IOPS-to-volume capacity ratio

 ### anti patterns